 Overview

 The content of products based on the S-100 Data Model will, because of their structure, contain repeating patterns of information.
-Examples of this are small variations in the co-ordinate information within the file.
+Examples of this are small variations in the coordinate information within the file.

 If compression is applied, the files are always compressed before they are encrypted as the effectiveness of any compression algorithm relies on the existence of structured data contents.
-The individual S-100 based product specifications will specify if compression is being used.
+The individual S-100 based product specifications will specify in metadata whether compression is being used.

-The exchange set files must be digitally signed before any compression is applied.
+All exchange set files must be digitally signed before any compression is applied.

-Since information about compression is encoded in the S-100_ExchangeCatalogue metadata and not in the datasetDiscoveryMetadata, the use of compression is implicitly applied to all the dataset files in the exchange set.
-It will not be possible to create an exchange set where some dataset files are compressed while others are not.

 Compression Algorithm

 The Protection Scheme uses the ZIP algorithm to compress and uncompress files.
 The compression method is DEFLATE.
-Each file is compressed into a single file archive.
+Each file is compressed into a single file archive with the same name as the source file.
+If it is required to compress multiple files (for example, a portrayal catalogue) then they shall be located in a single root folder and the name of the compressed file set to the name of the root folder.

 The encryption and digital signature features of ZIP are not used.

 Encoding